Melfelf/Melfelf.github.io/content/read/_index.md

 outdate_alert_text_before = "This article was last updated "
 outdate_alert_text_after = " days ago and may be out of date."
 +++

+## Curated Reads

+This section features books and audiobooks that have left an impression on me.
+Each recommendation comes with insights on key concepts and personal takeaways.

+Someone invested significant time and effort into writing these works, which I believe enhances their quality.
+I only feature recommendations where I think this is particularly evident.

+---